patrickpeng0928/Leetcode/BitManipulation/BitManipulation.md

 ### 5.3 Flip Bit to Win
 * Description

 You have an integer and you can flip exactly one bit from a 0 to a 1.
-Write code to find the length of the longest sequence of ls you could create.
+Write code to find the length of the longest sequence of 1s you could create.

 * EXAMPLE
 ```